 You should also inquire as to whether Prior Authorization is required to see an OON provider, and also if there is a Visit Limit per calendar year.

-It may seem overwhelming to navigate the complicated waters of insurance benefits, but once you have a basic understanding of what the benefits are and how they apply to you, you can get the maximum benefit from your plan.
-Knowing what these terms mean for you will also help you make more informed decisions as you choose plans in the future.
+It may seem overwhelming to navigate the complicated waters of insurance benefits, but once you have a basic understanding of what the benefits are and how they apply to you, you can get the maximum benefits from your plan.
+Knowing what these terms mean for you will help you make more informed decisions as you choose plans in the future.

 What is the Difference between Psychiatry and Psychology?